spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 The "request" namespace contains commands for creating, showing, approving, and rejecting requests.

-A request is mechanism in Ignite that allows changes to be made to the genesis file like adding accounts with token balances and validators.
+A request is mechanism in Spellshape that allows changes to be made to the genesis file like adding accounts with token balances and validators.
 Anyone can submit a request, but only the coordinator of a chain can approve or reject a request.